 It’s Not Always About the Hard Sell

 Even if the two most important factors for most consumers are cost and fit, racing to the bottom of the price pit might not make sense for your brand.
 Instead, when competing against cheaper options, create an experience that’s larger than the product alone.
-For example, Hudson Shoes offered customers in a Brooklyn coffee shop free coffee for a day and shared the resulting video with their customers.
-That email generated the brand’s highest revenue that month.

 Make the Customer Feel Special